 Rich Tudors enjoyed much better food than the poor.
-Popular foods among the wealthy included: venison, fish, robins, badgers, otters and good French wine.
+Popular foods among the wealthy included venison, fish, robins, badgers, otters and good French wine.
 They often used gold or silver plates, and silver or pewter spoons.
 Poorer people ate off a wooden platter called a trencher.
-There would not have been any china plates in a Tudor home.
+There wouldn’t have been any China plates in a Tudor home.

 The diet of rich Tudors was based around eating meat.
-They would have eaten the same types of meat as listed above, but they also would have eaten more expensive meats, such as: swan, peacock, geese, boar and venison.
+They would’ve eaten the same types of meat as listed above, but they’d have also eaten more expensive meats, such as swan, peacock, geese, boar and venison.

 Kitchen shelves from the Weald and Dowland Museum & Hanging herbs from a miniature 1/12th scale scullery